danrcastro/.github/Bug Issue Template.md

 ## Actual Behavior

-< Description of what one was seen/happened with the system operating at this moment.
-Screen shots or videos can help. >
+< Description of what one saw/had happened with the system operating at this moment.
+Screenshots or videos can help. >

 ## Business Value